Vintage Medicine Cabinet: A Makeover

 The after picture of our vintage medicine cabinet.

-Get the Supplies
+Step 1: Get the Supplies

 The primer and paint are leftovers from previous projects.
-(You might recognize this light blue paint from our recent vintage trunk makeover!)
+(You might recognize this light blue paint from our vintage trunk makeover!)

-Remove Doors & Hardware
+Step 2: Remove Doors & Hardware

 The first step is always to remove the doors, drawers, and hardware.